 A: Many companies require that you follow certain procedures in reporting unlawful treatment, such as the denial of your rights and/or retaliation for requesting leave.
 Make sure you are recording each “incident” and report the situation to the company through an official manner.
 In most cases, it is best to have your case evaluated by a labor and employment lawyer as soon as the alleged violation occurred since failure to follow the appropriate procedures may lead to a denial of your legal right to recover certain damages like punitive damages.

 If you were denied your job back after taking leave, or were denied your right to family medical leave, or suffered retaliation or harassment because you took leave, you may have a case in California for wrongful termination or violation of your right to FMLA leave.
-If you’ve experienced any of the actions above, take the first step to protecting yourself and stopping this hurtful and illegal behavior.
+If you've experienced any of the actions above, take the first step to protecting yourself and stopping this hurtful and illegal behavior.
 Take advantage of a free initial consultation with our employment law attorneys to discuss your specific case by calling the toll free number (888) 500-8469 or click here to contact us regarding your case.